Christopher Lovelock

-Christopher Lovelock (12 July 1940 – 24 February 2008) was born in the town of Saltash, Cornwall in the United Kingdom.
-He was best known as a pioneer in the field of Services Marketing among other titles such as author, professor, and consultant.
+Christopher Lovelock (12 July 1940 – 24 February 2008) was a British academic, author, and consultant known for his contributions to the field of Services Marketing.
+He was born in Saltash, Cornwall, the United Kingdom.
 Lovelock was also known for his excellent case studies.

-Christopher Lovelock attained a Ph.D. from Stanford University, publishing his thesis on the topic of "Marketing Public Transportation".
-Lovelock had earlier graduated with an MBA from Harvard University after arriving in the US in 1967.
+Christopher Lovelock earned a Ph.D. from Stanford University, where his dissertation examined the marketing of public transportation.
+He had previously received an MBA from Harvard University after moving to the US in 1967.
 Lovelock had also obtained a Master of Arts in Economics and a Bachelor of Arts in Communications from the University of Edinburgh, during which time he appeared on the first series of University Challenge.

 Lovelock embarked on his academic career serving, most significantly, on the faculty of the Harvard Business School (USA) for 11 years in addition to other academic appointments at distinguished institutions including the University of California Berkeley (USA), Stanford University (USA) and the MIT Sloan School of Management (USA).
 Lovelock’s other visiting appointments include those at IMD (Switzerland), INSEAD (France), and the University of Queensland (Australia).
 In total, Lovelock had taught in over 30 countries on every continent except Antarctica.
 Besides his teaching appointments, Christopher Lovelock was also an author or co-author of numerous books, articles, and teaching cases.
 Lovelock’s last academic publication, "Services Marketing: People, Technology, Strategy 6th edition," co-authored together with Jochen Wirtz, has been translated into ten languages.
 Other books include "Product Plus", "Marketing Challenges" and "Public and Nonprofit Marketing" (the latter two co-authored with Charles Weinberg).